Support Staff in Schools' Collective Agreement

 3A.2.3 The parties agree that the process undertaken and the information collated to assess and resolve the pay equity claim was suitable and sufficient for the parties to reach agreement on the claim.

 3A.2.4 The parties agree that this Agreement is in full and final resolution of the Claim.
-The agreement reached reflects the parties view that it achieves pay equity and that there is no differentiation between male and female employees in the manner set out in section 3(1) of the Act.
+The agreement reached reflects the parties view that it achieves pay equity and that there is no differentiation between male and female employees in the manner set out in section 2AAC of the Equal Pay Act 1972.
 Nor will any claim be made by either NZEI Te Riu Roa nor any employee covered by this agreement that any remuneration paid to any teacher aide is subject to any differentiation or undervaluation based on sex.

-3A.2.5 No claim will be brought by any teacher aide covered by this agreement against either the State Services Commissioner or the Secretary or a Board of Trustees seeking back pay for any period prior to 12 February 2020.
+3A.2.5 No claim will be brought by any teacher aide covered by this agreement against either the Public Service Commissioner or the Secretary or a school board seeking back pay for any period prior to 12 February 2020.

 3A.3 Teacher Aide Work Matrix Table